parapeter/gerste/README.md

 This tiny bash script provides an one-time system clock update *(no daemon)*.
 Utilizing `curl`, it fetches the HTTP headers from a specified domain or IP address.
 From there `grep` extracts the timestamp and `date` adjusts the system clock based on your local timezone.
 By default, traffic is routed over HTTPS, with an optional way to route it through `tor`.

-While originally designed for Germany (CET/CEST-Timezone), this script *since version 0.5.1* is usable with every timezone.

 While originally designed for Germany (CET/CEST timezone), this script has been usable with any timezone since `version 0.5.1.`.
-Without keeping this in mind the name `gerste` was chosen (likely influenced by its connection to beer?).
+Without keeping this in mind the first impulse for a name was `gerste` (likely influenced by its connection to beer?).

 > [!NOTE]
 > This project is still in it's early development and should not be used in any production environment.
 Help is always welcome.